jpyamamoto/JPYamamoto/README.md

 - You love technology and science.
 - You're interested in being part of a tech community.
 - You think I can help you with something.
+- You want to offer me an internship.
+- You would like to invite me to attend to/speak at an event.
 - You suspect I might be an interesting guy to chat with.

 feel free to reach out to me on my [socials](https://github.com/JPYamamoto#connect-with-me).